wasitha-john/thunder/README.md

   ```

 - Make the second cURL request to complete the login flow.
 Make sure to replace `<flow_id>` with the `flowId` received in the previous response.
+- Also, replace the `username` and `password` with the credentials of the user you created in the first step.

   ```bash
   curl -kL -H 'Content-Type: application/json' https://localhost:8090/flow/execution \